BradleyCulley/bradleyculley.github.io/_posts/2026-8-16-a-mind-in-love.md

 <hr/>

 <p>
-He was a great leader, in both academic and military contexts.
+von Neumann was a great leader, in both academic and military contexts.
 </p>

 <p>